RalXYZ/cc99/README.md

 1. Download from [releases](https://github.com/RalXYZ/cc99/releases).
 We just provide Linux (x86_64) and MacOS (Intel chip) version.
 As you know, they can cover almost all of develop situations.

 2. Build with [Docker](https://www.docker.com/).
-We provide a `Dockerfile` at root directory wihich can build cc99.
+We provide a `Dockerfile` at root directory which can build cc99.
 It includes dir, web-frontend, web-backend into a Ubuntu image.
 You can get your own image by following steps:

   ~~~bash
   git clone https://github.com/RalXYZ/cc99.git